K12Dynamics/D3/docs/features/chart-library.md

 ## Chart Sidebar

 Users can perform various actions on a selected chart.
-These actions are available from the sidebar which can opened by clicking the double left arrow icon, located at the top right of the application.
+These actions are available from the sidebar, which is opened by clicking the double-left arrow icon, located at the top right of the application.
 Actions applicable to the selected chart are enabled as shown below.
 Actions are grouped into three sections: Actions, Modify, and Dashboard.

 ### Chart Actions
 The Actions section provides tools to explore, save, and share the chart.